-The quick and easy way to manage and eliminate spam comments from your blog
+The quick and easy way to manage and eliminate spam comments

 If you allow comments on your WordPress site, you’ll know what a headache comment spam can cause.
 One way to deal with this is to enable comment moderation, but once the volume of spam reaches a certain level, there often aren’t enough hours in the day to deal with it.